Are the activities for boys AND girls?

 Refunds are granted in the following circumstances:

-Refund requests received 30 days or more from the start of each individual child’s first week of summer camp will be granted a full refund minus the convenience fee.
+- Refund requests received 30 days or more from the start of each individual child’s first week of summer camp will be granted a full refund minus a 10% administration fee.

-Refund requests received 15 to 30 days from the start of each individual child’s first week of summer camp will be granted a refund minus the convenience fee and an administrative fee of 10%.
+- Refund requests received 15 to 30 days from the start of each individual child’s first week of summer camp will be granted a 50% refund.

 Refunds are not granted in the following circumstances: